ParaMonte Fortran 2.0.0

 Critical Priority: The ParaNest and ParaDISE samplers must be added to the module pm_sampling.

-This is a task that only Amir Shahmoradi can achieve.
+This is a task that only Amir Shahmoradi can complete.

 Type pm_arrayCenter::getCentered